turtleletortue/android_twrp_Moqi_i7s/README.md

 ## Other Sources

-Kernel Sources: using precompiled stock kernel
+Kernel Sources: using precompiled stock kernel (C01 kernel)

 ## Thanks
+mauronofrio
+thesprintster

+Orangefox recovery compile instructions
+Clone orangefox recovery repo from gitlab
+The orangefox compile settings are included in orangefox.txt.
+Just copy paste that in terminal and you are good to go.